A thorough knowledge of Research Data Management and sharing requirements is essential for the modern academic and HDR student.

 What does a data management plan contain?
 Generally a data management plan will contain details about how the following aspects will be managed:

 HDR students are required to commence and regularly update their DMP throughout their PhD journey.
-Students may like to consult the Research Data Planning Checklist for HDR Students below for further information on each aspect of RDM planning before beginning.
+Students may consult the Research Data Planning Checklist for HDR Students below for further information on each aspect before beginning.

-All Bond researchers are encouraged to have a DMP in place at the commencement of a project.
+All Bond researchers are encouraged to have a DMP at the commencement of a project.

 You will receive an email with a link to your plan and subsequent versions as it is updated over time.

-Once completed you can then ‘Submit’ your plan and convert it to a PDF.
-Add this PDF to your file of documents that accompany your thesis.
+Once completed, you can submit your plan and convert it to a PDF.
+Add this to your file of documents that accompany your thesis.

 Effective management of data provides researchers with many benefits, including: